Konzisam/terraform-zero-to-hero/day-1-and-2/README.md

 We can however run `terraform plan -var "ami_id=ami-ami-0084a47cc718c111a"` in the command line to pass th value directly.

-For more flexibility we can use tfvars.
+We could also hard code the varibales, but for more flexibility we can use tfvars.

 ### Terraform tfvars
 `.tfvar` files are used to set specific input variables.